mui/material-ui/docs/src/pages/company/software-engineer/software-engineer.md

 - **Experience building and shipping production code in a team setting** with a passion for writing tested, performant, and high-quality code.
 - **Strong written and verbal communication skills**.
 As part of our open source team, you’d interface both directly and indirectly with community members, and contribute to user documentation.
 Clear communication is fundamental in creating intuitive and compelling resources.
 - **Ability to dive into complex problems**.
 You should be able to quickly assess, understand, and iterate upon aspects of our codebase.
 - **Ready and willing to ask and answer questions**.
-If you’re comfortable saying you’re unsure, asking for help, and reaching out to assist others, you’ll be an incredible addition to our team.
-Our team thrives because of continuous learning.
+If you’re comfortable saying you’re unsure, asking for help; but equally reaching out to assist others, you’ll be an incredible addition to our team.
+We thrive because of continuous learning.
 First time mistakes should be celebrated, not blamed.
 - **Avoid monolithic deliverables**.
 You scope and stage your work into well-defined milestones to ship.
 - **Past work with frontend infrastructure**.
 Perhaps you’ve created your company’s design system, written a babel plugin, or written complex React components.
 It would be great if you could address this in your cover letter!